-Regression means retesting the unchanged parts of the application.
-Regression Testing is the one in which test cases are re-executed in order to check whether the previous functionality of the application is working fine and the new changes have not introduced any new bugs.
+Regression Testing is a Software Testing type in which test cases are re-executed in order to check whether the previous functionality of the application is working fine and the new changes have not introduced any new bugs.

 What You Will Learn:

 - Regression Test Overview

 - Can Regression Testing Be Performed Manually?

 - What Do We Do In Regression Check?

 - Regression Testing Techniques

 - How To Select A Regression Test Suite?